renlite/dart_flutter/renlite/README.md

 ```
 Code from [renlite_sample_page] https://github.com/renlite/flutter/tree/master/renlite_sample_page.

 The [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) kicks off the walk down the RenderTree.
 As [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) is a container RenderObject which can hold one child, it has a mixed in type [RenderObjectWithChildMixin<RenderBox>](https://api.flutter.dev/flutter/rendering/RenderObjectWithChildMixin-mixin.html).
 Whith the assignement `RenderingFlutterBinding flutterBinding = RenderingFlutterBinding(root: RenderStack( ...` the child of [RenderView](https://api.flutter.dev/flutter/rendering/RenderView-class.html) is set to [RenderDecoratedBox](https://api.flutter.dev/flutter/rendering/RenderDecoratedBox-class.html) and the child setter of RenderView is called.
-Then `adoptChild(_child)` is invoked which is implemeented in the [AbstractNode](https://api.flutter.dev/flutter/foundation/AbstractNode-class.html).
+Then `adoptChild(_child)` is invoked which is implemented in the [AbstractNode](https://api.flutter.dev/flutter/foundation/AbstractNode-class.html).

 ```Dart
 class AbstractNode {